Cisco-Talos/clamav-documentation/src/manual/Usage/Services.md

 ## Windows Services

+> _Note_: This feature requires ClamAV version 0.104 or newer.

 On Windows, `clamd` and `freshclam` have options that enable them to run in the background.

 To install the services, first use the command: